PowderPuff-Gurlies/questify/brainstorming.md

     - **Category**: Productivity

-    - **Mobile**: Mobile functionality is pivotal for on-the-go task scheduling.
-Users interact with their avatars, earning rewards and customizing features.
+    - **Mobile**: Users interact with their avatars, earning rewards and customizing features.
 Push notifications keep users engaged and on track.

-    - **Story**: Engages users in a personalized journey of productivity and achievement.
-Tasks become adventures as users strive to level up their avatars and unlock rewards, creating a compelling narrative of progress.
+    - **Story**: Tasks become adventures as users strive to level up their avatars and unlock rewards, creating a compelling narrative of progress.

-    - **Market**: Appeals to individuals seeking a unique approach to task management.
-The app caters to a broad user base interested in enhancing productivity through gamified elements, with potential for monetization through premium features.
+    - **Market**: The app caters to a broad user base interested in enhancing productivity through gamified elements, with potential for monetization through premium features.

     - **Habit**: Users integrate the app into their daily routine, constantly striving to complete tasks and earn rewards.
 The app encourages frequent engagement as users progress through levels and unlock new features.

     - **Scope**:
         - **V1**: Users schedule tasks and earn points with their virtual avatars.
         - **V2**: Introduces advanced gamification elements, such as challenges and leaderboards.
-        - **V3**: Enhances social features, allowing users to compete and collaborate with friends.
+        - **V3**: (Optional) Enhances social features, allowing users to compete and collaborate with friends.
-        - **V4**: Expands platform compatibility and introduces premium customization options.
+        - **V4**: (Optional) Expands platform compatibility and introduces premium customization options.

 - **Food Waste Helper**